What is it?

 The Maruti S-Presso is not a looker and you won’t be alone if you pass over it solely on the basis of its appearance.
 However, see the S-Presso for its merits and you’ll realise the list of positives is a long one.
 It’s got a relatively roomy cabin, it’s well equipped, it’s easy to drive and performance is good too.
 There’s also the promise of excellent fuel economy with the manual and AMT auto rated with an ARAI figure of 21.7kpl.

 Prices for the S-Presso range from Rs 3.69-4.91 lakh (ex-showroom, Delhi), putting it in the same price bracket as the Renault Kwid.
-Whether or not it’s the better of the two models is something only a comparison will tell, but as is, you’d do well to give the S-Presso a long, hard look.
+As things stand, you’d do well to give the S-Presso a long, hard look.
 Just don't think of it as an SUV.

 Photography: Gaurav Thombre

-Click here for Maruti Suzuki S-Presso prices, variants, images and more
+Click here for our Renault Kwid vs Maruti Suzuki S-Presso comparison